-The directive using A for B; can be used to attach library functions (from the library A) to any type (B) in the context of a contract.
+The directive using A for B; can be used to attach library functions (from the library A) to any type (B).
 These functions will receive the object they are called on as their first parameter (like the self variable in Python).